Basic Policy

 Information systems play a key role in all aspects of business activities.

-Based on our Basic Information Management Policy, we have put in place a risk management system at the Kaneka Group that is led by management.
-We appropriately manage information to avoid information leakage and other risks, and we promote effective use of information and efficiency in operations.
+Based on our Basic Information Management Policy and Information Management Regulations, we have put in place a risk management system at the Kaneka Group that is led by management.
+Within the IoT Solutions Center (Information Systems Department), we have set up an organization for information security.
+Through this organization, which is headed by the information management manager who is the director in charge, we appropriately manage information to avoid information leakage and other risks, and promote effective use of information and efficiency in operations.

 Basic Information Management Policy